Getting Your Classroom Set Up: From the Layout to the Decor

 The next step is always cleaning.
 Stuff gets dusty over the summer!
 Once that’s done, it’s time for my favorite part: decorating!
 Some teachers spend a lot more time on this than I do.
 You know what?
 That’s okay.

-Do enough that you feel good about your room but not so much that you get overwhelmed.
-You will be spending a lot of time in your room.
-So, you want to feel good about it.
-This checklist helped me keep on track.
+Do enough to feel good about your room but not so much that you get overwhelmed.
+You will be spending a lot of time in your room, so you want to feel good about it.
+This back-to-school classroom prep checklist helped me stay on track.

 Looking for More Back to School Organizational Resources?